 On reflecting on my own past successes and failures.
 I came up with these five reasons why drummers don’t achieve their drumming goals.
 And how you can overcome them with very little effort.

-Start by asking yourself, “what do I want from my drumming?”
-Then set your drumming goals appropriately.
+Start by asking yourself, “what do I want from my drumming?
+What will I get from following the process of setting goals for drummers like me?”
+Then set your drumming goals appropriately, to counteract that though.
 It’s then a simple case of being specific about what you want to achieve from your drumming.
 And then measuring your progress as you develop.
 Knowing that your goals are achievable based on the result you want.
 Set a date for the completion of your drumming goal.
 Next, we will dig into this a little deeper.

 Setting goals in drumming and in any area of life is essential to your drumming success.
-Drumming goals are a cornerstone of effective time management, and drumming development.
+Setting Goals For Drummers is a cornerstone of effective time management, and drumming development.
 And are fundamental to any achievement in your drumming career.
 In the area of self-improvement, it has become something of a cliche to set S.M.A.R.T goals.
 Goals that are Specific, Measurable, Achievable, Result-oriented, and Time-bound.

 But, is this enough to ensure that your drumming goals will be achieved?
 It certainly helps to be able to write down your goals in the concrete way that this format forces you to do.
 Also, the SMART structure allows you to determine, whether a goal has been achieved.
 So you can then move forward with your drumming development plans.
 The SMART model can also help to determine progress towards the end goal.

 Yet, for all this, many (myself included) still fail to achieve some of their drum goals.
 SMART or otherwise.